thanujkumar/annotations/Readme.md

 castings, implements and throws clauses.
 Type Annotations allow improved analysis of Java code and can ensure even stronger type checking.
  * All method declarations cannot have parameters and are not allowed to have a thrown clause.
-The return types are restricted to String, Class, enums, annotations and arrays of the types.
+The return types are restricted to primitives, String, Class, enums, annotations and arrays of the types.
 No extends/implements at annotation level.
  * The @Inherited annotation is only applicable to classes and annotations present in the interfaces have no effect in the implementing classes (ex2.inherit) [API][4]
- * Annotation can't inherit from other annotations.
+ * Annotation can't inherit from other annotations and few more restrictions:
+   * Annotation type declarations cannot be generic.
+   * No extends clause is permitted.
+(Annotation types implicitly extend annotation.Annotation.)
+   * Methods cannot have any parameters
+   * Methods cannot have any type parameters
+   * Method declarations cannot have a throws clause

 ```
    //in method parameters